 [3:41] He said: “My Lord, give me a sign.”
 He said: “Your sign is, cannot speak to the people for three days except gesture, and increase remembrance of your Lord, and glorify in the evening and the morning ( wa-sabbih bil-`ashiyi wa-al-ib’kari).”

 Note: Here is the commandment for Zachariah to increase the remembrance of God for giving him good news of a son at his old age.

-[17:79] And at the night (wa-mina al-layli) you shall meditate with it (fa-tahajjata bihi) for your extra (reward), perhaps your Lord would raise you to a high rank.
+[17:79] And of the night (wa-mina al-layli) you shall meditate with it (Quran) (fa-tahajjad bihi) as extra (reward) for you, perhaps that your Lord may raise you to a high rank.

 Note: Here is the reference to increase the remembrance of God for the family of Zachariah because of good news to have a son while he could not communicate to the people for three days except sign.

 [25:64] And those who stay awake at night (yabeetoona) for their Lord prostrating and standing.

 Note: Here is the reference to meditate at night to gain extra reward.

 [26:218] The One who sees you (yaraka) when you stand (heena taqoomu).